semgrep/semgrep-docs/docs/semgrep-code/getting-started.md

 A **project** is a repository from either:

-* Your GitHub or GitLab account that you add to Semgrep Cloud Platform for scanning.
-Projects from GitHub or GitLab are integrated through Semgrep Cloud Platform.
+* Your GitHub, GitLab, or BitBucket account that you add to Semgrep Cloud Platform for scanning.
 * A local Git repository in your machine.
 Projects from your local machine are integrated through Semgrep CLI.

 Semgrep Cloud Platform can run scans on many projects with rules set in the Rule Board.
 First-time Semgrep Cloud Platform users scan projects with pre-selected rules chosen based on the repository's language and framework.
 To view these pre-selected rules, see the [Registry default ruleset](https://semgrep.dev/p/default).